 The Richmond Promise Scholarship

 The core of the Richmond Promise model is a community-wide scholarship of $1,500 that is renewable for up to 4-6 years (depending on a student’s path and petition).
 The scholarship can be used at any 2-year, 4-year, or Career Technical Education (CTE) post-secondary institution (find our eligibility requirements in the FAQ section below).
 We are proud to support multiple pathways to higher education.
-There are currently over 1900 Scholars attending over 125 different colleges and universities across the country.
+There are currently over 1,300 Scholars attending colleges and universities across the country.

 We work with students from all eligible schools to complete our scholarship application on time.
 But completing the application is just where we begin.
 Once a student becomes a Richmond Promise Scholar, we work with them through the transition between high school and college to make sure they enroll full-time and on time.
 Then we support our Scholars all the way through graduation through our college success programming.